-Some ambulances were held up waiting to offload sick patients at busy Accident & Emergency units in hospitals.
+Some ambulances were held up waiting to offload sick patients at busy Accident & Emergency units in hospital rooms.

 At the same time, members of the public were increasingly dialling 999 for help rather than waiting to see their family doctor or travelling to A&E under their own steam.